ITman1/spring-modulith-modular-domain-driven-design-onion-hexagonal-architecture-ddd-jmolecules/README.md

 ## Applied coding patterns

+- **Domain model, domain services, application services are not allowed to communicate with other domains directly**
+  - Each domain communicate with each ONLY via theirs ports and adapters
 - Create **Java interfaces by design only for ONION and HEXAGONAL layers**
     - Java interfaces for Application and Domain Services are not needed in the most cases
         - They are adding non-necessary boilerplate code